fqj/serenity-frontstack.github.io/_posts/2017-01-13-angular4-announcement.md

 # Conclusion

-New updates will be more active.
+New updates mean a framework more active.
-But in other words, means a new major release each 6 months involves fix breaking changes with deprecation phases.
+But the most important part, means a new major release each 6 months involves fix breaking changes with deprecation phases.
 We'll have to maintain and adapt our code to be updated.

 Official post: [http://angularjs.blogspot.com.es/2016/12/ok-let-me-explain-its-going-to-be.html](http://angularjs.blogspot.com.es/2016/12/ok-let-me-explain-its-going-to-be.html)